Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 ## Search and Insight Engine directory structure

-After you've installed Alfresco Search and Insight Engine, several directories and configuration files related to Solr will be available in the Search and Insight Engine home directory.
+After you've installed Search and Insight Engine, several directories and configuration files related to Solr will be available in the Search and Insight Engine home directory.

 The Search and Insight Engine distribution (`alfresco-insight-engine-distribution-2.0.x.zip`) contains the following artifacts: